 So, my name is Abeir and the only time I’ve ever encountered another Abeir in Canberra was earlier this year at Mediterranean Delights R Us when this other Abeir (dunno if she spells it that way) heard my mother say my name and was clearly just as shocked as I would’ve been to encounter another Abeir in these ‘ere waters that she was like, “What’s your name??” and I was like “Uh, Abeir,” and she was like, “I’m Abeir, too!” – it was amazing.

-At that same time, I got a little worried because I know what it was like growing up here with my name.
+At the same time, I got a little worried because I know what it was like growing up here with my name.

 Did she also have all of these memories;